ayata30/An_Islamic_Website/README.md

 Here is a preview of the website I have created so far as I am still creating it.

-My project is also deployed on Vercel.
+My project is also deployed on Vercel. here is the link https://an-islamic-website.vercel.app/